 Grant Thornton Corporate Finance has prepared this report on the basis of financial and other information provided by AQR and publicly available information.
+Grant Thornton Corporate Finance has considered and relied upon this information.
 Grant Thornton Corporate Finance has no reason to believe that any information supplied was false or that any material information has been withheld.
 Grant Thornton Corporate Finance has evaluated the information provided by AQR through inquiry, analysis and review, and nothing has come to our attention to indicate the information provided was materially misstated or would not afford reasonable grounds upon which to base our report.
 Nothing in this report should be taken to imply that Grant Thornton Corporate Finance has audited any information supplied to us, or has in any way carried out an audit on the books of accounts or other records of AQR.

-This report has been prepared to assist the Directors in advising the Non-Associated Shareholders in relation to the Proposed Issuance.
+This report has been prepared to assist the Directors in advising the Non-Associated Shareholders in relation to the Proposed Exercise.
 This report should not be used for any other purpose.
-In particular, it is not intended that this report should be used for any purpose other than as an expression of Grant Thornton Corporate Finance's opinion as to whether the Proposed Issuance is fair and reasonable to the Non-Associated Shareholders.
+In particular, it is not intended that this report should be used for any purpose other than as an expression of Grant Thornton Corporate Finance's opinion as to whether the Proposed Exercise is fair and reasonable to the Non-Associated Shareholders.